AbsoluteStratos/VRC_Graffiti/README.md

 </div>

 A fully functional graffiti can for avatars in VRChat.
-This prefab allows you tag any opaque object in a VR chat world, even your friends.
+This prefab allows you to tag any opaque object in a VR chat world, even your friends.
-Supports three different tag slots that are easily customizable with any graphic of your choosing and has customizable size control and togglable sound effects.
+Supports three different tag slots that are easily customizable with any graphic of your choosing.
+Has customizable size control and togglable sound effects.

 <div align="center">